composr-ecosystem/composr/_tests/codechecker/readme.txt

  - checking constants exist (predefined and global and class constants), and knowing their type (Reason: Would be difficult to implement given they can be defined dynamically)
  > see "Comparison to other PHP linters" for more

 The PHP checker is very much set up to enforce compatibility across different PHP platforms.
-It is only assumed that a small number of extensions will be present:
+It is only assumed that the gd2 extension will be present:
- - gd2
- - gzip
-For all of these, you should use function_exists at some point before using these function sets.
+For extension functions you should use function_exists at some point before using these function sets.
 For other functions you can use function_exists too.
 The checker is smart about function_exists, but not very smart.
 You can do: function_exists('foo')?foo():bar() and